joannakl/cs102/labs/lab7.markdown

 ### Part 2  Writing Simple Unit Tests

-In this example, we will look at a class representing a 2D point (just like the one we looked at in class).
+In this example, we will look at a class representing a 2D point.
+You can find source code in _TDD_ workspace on Ed.

 We will focus on testing two methods (or rather writing just a couple of tests for each of those two methods):